mindbrix/Rasterizer/README.md

 Building
 --------

 The Xcode demo app project builds out of the box as all dependencies are included.
+For best performance, select the Run Rasterizer scheme.

 Demo App
 -------

-The demo app supports viewing SVG and PDF files, plus font grids.
+The demo app can open SVG and PDF files.
+Use to -/+ keys to select PDF pages.
+Other key mappings are shown on the HUD.

+A single font is used, settable via the fonts panel (`<Cmd>T`).

 ![image](https://github.com/mindbrix/Rasterizer/blob/master/Screenshot.png)